EOEPCA/eoepca-killercoda/processing/openeo/3-deploy-spark-operator.md

-## Deploying the Spark Operator

 The OpenEO GeoTrellis engine requires Apache Spark for processing.
-Deploy the Spark Operator using Helm:
+This is instantiated bia the [Spark Operator](https://github.com/kubeflow/spark-operator).
+We can deploy it via:

 ```bash
 helm upgrade -i openeo-geotrellis-sparkoperator spark-operator \